williamlagos/dinamo-apple/README.md

-# apple-boilerplate
+# apple-game-boilerplate
-Apple app written with Swift, to start with
+Apple game app written with Swift, to start with